4Source/RSYS-Railroad-Proj/README.md

 Description: Gives access to the configuration for locomotives.

 Options:
   -a <address>, --address <address>                                            Select the address of the locomotive which should be changed.
+Address range is 0 to 127.
   -A <alias>, --alias <alias>                                                  Select the alias of the locomotive which should be changed.
 Is internally resolved to the address which is configured for this alias.
   -d (forward | backward), --direction (forward | backward)                    Set the direction in which the locomotive should drive.
   -h, --help                                                                   Show this screen.
   -l (on|off), --light (on|off)                                                Enable or disable the light of the locomotive.